odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 ## Introduction

-The `Respect\Validation` component is a popular and flexible validation library for PHP.
+The `Respect/Validation` component is a popular and flexible validation library for PHP.
 It works as standalone libary and without much additional dependencies.

 ## Installation

-To install Respect\Validation, run:
+To install Respect/Validation, run:

 ```
 composer require respect/validation